Bare metal restore is most often used with hardware devices but the process can be applied to virtual machines, as well.

 Boot the bare metal restore environment

 STEP 3.
 Insert your bootable USB media into the hardware system and boot from it.

 You may need to make a selection on startup to choose boot device or edit the system BIOS settings to direct the system to boot from USB media.
 Refer to your hardware manual for assistance configuring your bare metal system to boot from USB.

 STEP 4.
-Once booted, the Axcient x360Recover Recovery Toolkit will load.
+Once booted, the Axcient x360Recover Bare Metal Restore Utility will load.
 This live CD provides a Linux graphical desktop environment very similar to Windows, with desktop shortcuts and Start-menu-like application launcher.

 STEP 5.
 Locate the Recovery Wizard icon on the desktop and double click it to launch the bare metal Recovery Wizard.

 Perform a bare metal recovery from a vault with a local cache

 When launched, the Recovery Wizard presents several options for performing a bare metal recovery.

 STEP 6.
 Select Recover from Vault (with Local Cache) and click Next.